Georgia high court reinstates ban on abortions after 6 weeks

 Associated Press

 In a one-page order, the justices put a lower court ruling overturning the ban on hold while they consider an appeal.
-Doctors who had resumed providing abortions after six weeks had to immediately stop.
+Abortion providers who had resumed performing the procedure past six weeks again had to stop.

-Abortion advocates blasted the order, saying it will traumatize women who must now arrange travel to other states for an abortion or keep their pregnancies.
-Women waiting for an abortion at providers’ offices were turned away, according to the American Civil Liberties Union of Georgia, which represents abortion providers challenging the ban.
+Attorneys and advocates who pushed to overturn the ban said the abrupt halt will traumatize women who must now arrange travel to other states for an abortion or keep their pregnancies.

-“It is outrageous that this extreme law is back in effect, just days after being rightfully blocked,” said Alice Wang, an attorney with the Center for Reproductive Rights, which also represents plaintiffs in the case.
+“It is outrageous that this extreme law is back in effect, just days after being rightfully blocked,” said Alice Wang, an attorney with the Center for Reproductive Rights that represented abortion providers challenging Georgia’s ban.
 “This legal ping pong is causing chaos for medical providers trying to do their jobs and for patients who are now left frantically searching for the abortion services they need.”

 The state attorney general’s office in a court filing said “untold numbers of unborn children” would “suffer the permanent consequences” if the state Supreme Court did not issue a stay and halt the Nov.
 15 decision by Fulton County Superior Court Judge Robert McBurney.

-McBurney ruled the state’s abortion ban was invalid because when it was signed into law in 2019, U.S. Supreme Court precedent that was established by Roe v.
-Wade and another ruling had allowed abortion well past six weeks.
+McBurney ruled the state’s abortion ban was invalid because when it was signed into law in 2019, U.S. Supreme Court precedent established by Roe v.
+Wade and another ruling allowed abortion well past six weeks.

 The decision immediately prohibited enforcement of the abortion ban statewide.
 The state appealed and asked the Georgia Supreme Court to put the decision on hold while the appeal moved forward.

-Georgia’s ban first took effect in July, after the U.S. Supreme Court overturned Roe v.
+Georgia’s ban took effect in July, after the U.S. Supreme Court overturned Roe v.
 Wade.
-It prohibits most abortions once a “detectable human heartbeat” is present.
+It prohibited most abortions once a “detectable human heartbeat” was present.

 Cardiac activity can be detected by ultrasound in cells within an embryo that will eventually become the heart around six weeks into a pregnancy.
-That means most abortions in Georgia are effectively banned at a point before many people know they are pregnant.
+That means most abortions in Georgia were effectively banned at a point before many people knew they were pregnant.

 The state attorney general’s office in a filing with the Georgia Supreme Court blasted McBurney’s reasoning as having “no basis in law, precedent, or common sense.”